dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 		apply "/java.xslt" output "generated-tests/java"

 - Make automatically created directory `src-gen` a project source folder (right-click, use as source folder).
-- Right-click on file `LoginTestSuite.sdt` in the project explorer or in the file editor context menu and select "Run As", "Generation Task".
+- Right-click on file `LoginTestSuite.testspec` in the project explorer or in the file editor context menu and select "Run As", "Generation Task".
 - Open generated JUnit test file `generated-tests/login/LoginTest.java`.